BlueAndGold - Hoops: Notre Dame Leads Nation In Several Key Statistical Categories

 Mooney the Double-Double King?

-Starting power forward John Mooney leads Notre Dame is averaging a double-double on the season with 15.9 points per game and 13.5 rebounds per game and leading the team in both statistical categories.
+Starting power forward John Mooney is averaging a double-double on the season with 15.9 points per game and 13.5 rebounds per game and leading the team in both statistical categories.

 On the season, he has 11 double-doubles, which has him tied for the second in the nation with DePaul's Paul Reed and behind William & Mary's Nathan Knight, who has 12.

-But Mooney has played fewer games than both players, and thus should still be considered the favorite for college basketball's double-double crown, even though Mooney credits much of his success to his teammates.
+But Mooney has played 13 games compared to Reed's 15 and Knight's 16, and thus should still be considered the favorite for college basketball's double-double crown, even though he credits much of his success to his teammates.

 "It's cool, but at the same time, I'm a team-first guy, so I'm going to just do whatever I can to help my team win," he said.
 "If you look at the last game, a lot of those rebounds were created because of Juwan.
 There was one where he shot it, followed his shot and kind of tipped it to me.
 I came up with it, I got credited for it, but he made the play."

-Mooney is averaging 13.5 rebounds per game, which is tied for second in the nation with Quinnipiac's Kevin Marfo.
+Mooney is averaging 13.5 rebounds per game, which is second in the nation behind Quinnipiac's Kevin Marfo.

 Live By the Three-Pointer...

 Kentucky Head Men's Basketball Coach John Calipari was in attendance for Notre Dame's 110-71 victory over Detriot Mercy on Dec.
-10 to watch his son Brad play against the Irish.
+10 to watch his son Brad play for the Titans.

 To Calipari's amazement, Notre Dame made a season-high 20 three-pointers, an accomplishment Brey tried to downplay after the game.